 2011 – Acquired fishing on a new stretches of the Dove and Churnet, below Rocester

-2012 – Leek and District Fly Fishing Association will celebrate its 40th anniversary
+2012 – Leek and District Fly Fishing Association will celebrated its 40th anniversary